Climate change in the Arctic: Precipitation

 Field studies in northwest Greenland have shown that increased summer rainfall can trigger large debris flows and slope failures in permafrost terrain.
 In 2016–2017, unprecedented rain events near Siorapaluk caused widespread mass movement processes that reshaped the landscape and damaged archaeological sites.
 Approximately a quarter of the surveyed archaeological landscape was affected, providing an indicator of long-term slope stability since the late Holocene and highlighting how shifts toward rain-dominated precipitation regimes are already altering Arctic geomorphology.

 An observed impact of climate change is a strong increase in the number of lightnings in the Arctic.
 Lightnings increase the risk for wildfires.
 Some research suggests that globally, a warming greater than 1.5 C-change over the preindustrial level could change the type of precipitation in the Arctic from snow to rain in summer and autumn.

 Cryosphere loss

 On average, climate change has lowered the thickness of land ice with every year, and reduced the extent of sea ice cover.

 Sea ice

 1870–2009 Northern Hemisphere sea ice extent in million square kilometers.
 Blue shading indicates the pre-satellite era; data then is less reliable.

+More recently, the mass of Greenland's ice sheet has declined an average 266 billion metric tons per year since 2002.